Spellmaker/tss-merge/README.md

 If parallelization is also of interest, separate chunks of the input can be merged in parallel and a final task processes the single result sets.

+### Running and building

+Build the jar via maven

+> mvn package

+Run the jar in the target folder via
+> java -jar tss-merge-1.0-SNAPSHOT-jar-with-dependencies.jar

+This will start a simple CLI demo-ing the implementation